uliss/quneiform/readme.txt

 Output is written to pumaout.txt.
 Cuneiform assumes that your image contains only a single column of text.

-By default Cuneiform recognizes english text.
+By default Cuneiform recognizes English text.
 To change the language use the command line switch -l followed by your language string.
-To get a list of supported languages type "./cuneiform -l".
+To get a list of supported languages type "cuneiform -l".

 By default Cuneiform outputs plain text.
 You can specify the "--html" switch to make it output in HTML format.